ePages-de/epages-devportal/_posts/2020/2020-12-10-how-to-handle-class-names.md

 A clean and arranged CSS structure is hard to maintain in growing projects.
 Therefore it is important to think right from the beginning how to structure your classes to not lose control.
 But if you start to search for methods and techniques to organize your CSS, you will soon realize that there are many ways to reach your goal!

-## The universe of the most popular CSS methodologies
+## The most popular CSS methodologies

 * [Object-Oriented CSS (OOCSS)](https://de.slideshare.net/stubbornella/object-oriented-css){:target="_blank"} _by Nicole Sullivan, introduced 2009_
 * [Block, Element, Modifier (BEM)](https://en.bem.info/){:target="_blank"} _by the developer team at Yandex 2005, open source since 2010_